aiteddouyassine/portfolio-risk-engine/README.md

 ## A note on the correlation analysis

-The standard way to show that "correlations rise in a crisis" is to take the worst decile of days and correlate them.
+The standard way to show that correlations rise in a crisis is to take the worst decile of days and correlate them.
 That approach is biased.

 Boyer, Gibson and Loretan (1999) showed that conditioning on one tail of a common factor truncates that factor's variance within the subsample, which